Home » Food Information » What Does Salmon Taste Like? Everything You Need To Know.

 For this reason as well, hot smoking a salmon only takes about 3 to 4 hours.

-On the other hand, cold-smoked salmon undergo the smoking process at 90°F, and the goal is not to fully cook the fish but to impart flavor.
+On the other hand, cold-smoked salmon undergo the smoking process at 90°F, and the goal is not to thoroughly cook the fish but to impart flavor.
 Cold-smoking a salmon takes longer, about 24 hours.

 Even after that long, cold-smoked salmon is still actually partly raw, so it has a less smoky and smoother texture.

-What Does Bad Salmon Taste like?
+What Does Bad Salmon Taste Like?

 The most obvious sign that a salmon has already gone bad is discoloration, the presence of mold, and an ammonia-like smell.